eliiza/challenge-urban-forest/README.md

     type Point        = Seq[Double]
     type Loop         = Seq[Point]
-    type Polygon      = Seq[Loop]  // where the first loop is the outer shape and the following ones are holes type MultiPolygon = Seq[Polygon]
+    type Polygon      = Seq[Loop]  // where the first loop is the outer border and the following ones are holes type MultiPolygon = Seq[Polygon]

 Four functions to process multi-polygons are provided: